datastructures-js/linked-list/LinkedList.md

 ```

 ### insertAt
-inserts a node at specific position of the list in O(n) runtime.
+inserts a node at a specific position of the list in O(n) runtime.
 First (head) node is at position 0.

 ```js
 const node2 = linkedList.insertAt(2, 5);